barnabysd/vetmedinfrontend/README.md

     ```

-    To deploy the preview version do a git commit.
+    To deploy the preview version add and commit changes to a development branch.

-    Then commit changes to a development branch and create a pull request (don't approve it) into the master branch to create previews in Gatsby Cloud.
+    Then create a pull request (don't approve it) into the master branch to create previews in Gatsby Cloud.

     To deploy the production version accept the pull request into master to allow Gatsby Cloud deploy the live version on to Netlify.